BES Online Portal Employers Terms of Service

 6.1 BES IP

-The BES Client Portal, Services, AI, underlying technology, and its original content, features, and functionality are core to BES’ business.
-As such, all rights (including all ownership rights) not expressly granted to the Customer under this Terms of Service are reserved by BES, its suppliers, and licensors.
-BES and its licensors retain all rights, title, and interest in and to BES’ name, logo, and other marks, the Services, any documentation related thereto, all underlying software, AI models, De-Identified Data, methodologies, and all components, updates, modifications, derivative works, and manifestations thereof, including, but not limited to, all intellectual property and proprietary rights (including, without limitation, any changes incorporating any Feedback) (collectively, “BES Technology”).
+The BES Client Portal, Services, AI, underlying technology, and its original content, features, and functionality are core to BES’s business.
+All rights not expressly granted to the Customer under this Terms of Service are reserved by BES, its suppliers, and licensors.
+BES and its licensors retain all rights, title, and interest in and to BES’s name, logo, and other marks, the Services, any documentation related thereto, all underlying software, AI models, De-Identified Data, methodologies, and all components, updates, modifications, derivative works, and manifestations thereof, including all intellectual property and proprietary rights.

-You understand and acknowledge that BES, its affiliates, or its or their licensors, own all rights, title, and interest in the BES Client Portal and all proprietary rights associated therewith.
+You understand and acknowledge that BES, its affiliates, or its licensors own all rights, title, and interest in the BES Client Portal and all proprietary rights associated therewith.
 BES reserves all rights not specifically granted herein.
 You shall not modify any copyright notices, proprietary legends, trademark and service mark attributions, patent markings, or other indicia of ownership on the materials accessed through the BES Client Portal, other than Your user content.
 Any use of materials or descriptions, derivative use of the BES Client Portal or its materials, and any use of data mining, robots, or similar data gathering and extraction tools is strictly prohibited.
 Under no circumstances may You frame any portion of the BES Client Portal or any materials contained therein.

-The materials on the BES Client Portal are provided with ‘Restricted Rights.’
-Use, duplication, or disclosure is subject to restrictions as set forth in applicable laws and regulations.
+The materials on the BES Client Portal are provided with Restricted Rights.
+Use, duplication, or disclosure is subject to restrictions set forth in applicable laws and regulations.

-6.2 Rights to Customer Content.
+6.2 Rights to Customer Content

-6.3 License to Customer Content.
+6.3 License to Customer Content

-The Customer, on behalf of itself and all authorized Affiliates, hereby grants to BES a limited, non-exclusive, royalty-free, worldwide license to use, copy, store, modify, distribute, transfer, and display all Customer Content solely for the purpose of providing the Services.
-The Customer understands that to build and deliver a great product, BES improves the Services using Usage Data and aggregated and anonymized Customer Content.
-Accordingly, notwithstanding the foregoing, in compliance with applicable laws and this Terms of Service, BES may: (a) during and after the Term, use Usage Data to develop, improve, support, secure, market, and operate the Services, provided that any Usage Data shared externally is aggregated and anonymized and in a format that is not traceable back to Customer; and (b) improve the Services by producing artificial intelligence (“AI”) models that include Customer Content that has been de-identified, anonymized, and aggregated so that it does not identify Customer, Customer Affiliates, Authorized Users, or any other individual person or company (for example, converting a governing law clause to a numerical representation that allows an AI model to better understand and identify variations of governing law clauses).
-BES agrees that once Usage Data and Customer Content are converted to a de-identified, aggregated, and anonymized format (together, “De-Identified Data”), it cannot be re-identified.
+The Customer grants BES a limited, non-exclusive, royalty-free, worldwide license to use, copy, store, modify, distribute, transfer, and display all Customer Content solely for the purpose of providing the Services.
+BES may: (a) use Usage Data to develop, improve, support, secure, market, and operate the Services, provided that any Usage Data shared externally is aggregated and anonymized; and (b) improve the Services by producing AI models that include Customer Content that has been de-identified, anonymized, and aggregated.
+Once Usage Data and Customer Content are converted to De-Identified Data, they cannot be re-identified.

-6.4 Feedback.
+6.4 Feedback

 7 HR Management Tools

 The BES Client Portal also provides screening tools to employers for use in the application process, including screener questions, phone screen tools, and assessments.
 These tools are licensed for employers’ use as determined by them.
-The Employer is solely responsible for determining which answers will qualify a candidate and for using the screening tool, including any results that may have a ‘disparate impact.’
+The Employer is solely responsible for determining which answers will qualify a candidate and for using the screening tool, including any results that may have a disparate impact.

 BES does not act as an employment agency by offering screening tools.
 By using these tools, You acknowledge that BES is not procuring employees for employers or procuring opportunities for job seekers.
-BES simply provides a tool for enabling employers and job seekers to exchange information as they see fit.
-The responsibility for the content of any screening tools, any requests for interviews or offers made, any issues arising from the acceptance or denial of employment, and any other issues related to the use of screening tools lies solely with the employers or job seekers, as applicable.
+BES simply provides a tool for enabling employers and job seekers to exchange information.
+Employers are solely responsible for compliance with all applicable laws, including anti-discrimination and data protection laws, and for offering alternative screening methods if required by relevant legislation.

 8 Third-Party Websites